joemoose/dungeoneers.d20/docs/appendix-e-advancement.md

 - Martial Training
 - Research
 - Revelry
-- Spellcraft:
+- Spellcraft
 - Splendid Artifacts
 - Spiritual Exercises

 To perform a downtime activity, the player must describe how their character performs the chosen action.
-If the action seems unlikely to succeed, the GM will make alternative suggestions.
+The GM will make alternative suggestions if the action seems unlikely to succeed.

 For all downtime activities, the player rolls a relevant attribute save to adjudicate the success of the action.
 Generally, a 9– is a failure, a 10-14 is a mixed success, and a 15+ is a success.